Fed up of feeling unprepared when you’re about to communicate a great idea?

 And I’d like to help you too.

 My next workshop will be on 29 November in the beautiful Linlithgow Burgh Halls. where I’ll pour as much of what I’ve learned so far into over six hours of fun and energetic learning.
 I’ll be giving you real-life examples, effective techniques and practical tips to help make your presentations amazing.

 The areas we’ll cover include: getting your story straight; the ways you can tell it and great techniques that help you maximise your impact.

 Imagine a day where you can really dig down into the mechanics of developing and delivering a great talk.
 Building new skills, or re-energising things you’ve forgotten you could do.
 That’s what a workshop is all about.

 A previous participant was seriously nervous about developing and delivering a presentation for her peers about a priority topic.
 Here’s what she said after developing and delivering her talk using the tools we explored together:

 “Thank you so much for [the workshop], it was incredibly useful and inspired my confidence to give an hours talk to 20 of my peers…[from the feedback] it looks like my enthusiasm and passion for my subject really came across”

 When you come to a workshop, my aim is that you leave knowing you’ll be able to make a signifiant impact on your audience the next time you have a presentation to deliver.
 The principles we’ll explore will even benefit your normal, everyday conversations.

-Register your interest today and I’ll be in touch:
+If you can’t make the 29 November, register your interest in future events and I’ll be in touch: